anweiteck/2stageCMOSOpAmp/ttsky25a-opamp/test/README.md

 3. Miller C = 0.45pF, tail current = 5uA
     Increasing the tail current above what it calculated value is leads to an increase in slew rate from 7V/us to 8V/us, and increased maxmimum closed loop gain from 58.5dB to 59.6dB.
 4. Miller C = 0.8pF, tail current = 8uA
    Finally, I increased the Miller compensation until the spiking on the square wave outputs were virtually gone.
-This however, led to a dro pin SR until 6V/us, and a drop in GBW by 0.5MHz.
+This however, led to a dro pin SR until 6V/us, and a drop in BW by 0.5MHz.
 5. Miller C = 0.8pF, tail current = 8uA, post layout, with parasitic elements
    Finally I did my postlayout sim to see how the charactersitics would be affected by parasitics.
 Everything seemed, for the most part the same.
 The only significant difference was frequency response past the first 2 poles (?)

 As Miller compensation decreases, so does SR, along with the stability of the system (as can be seen from the spiking appearing when C_m is decreaased).
 The drop in SR can be somewhat counteracted by increasing tail current independent of Miller compensation.
-A decrease in Miller compensation increases the GBW.
+A decrease in Miller compensation increases the BW.